ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyGlideProfile.rst

 IBasicManeuverStrategyGlideProfile
 ==================================

-.. py:class:: IBasicManeuverStrategyGlideProfile
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyGlideProfile

    object

    Interface used to access options for a Glide Profile Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyGlideProfile

 Overview
 --------